 What we see:

-End users conduct annual sling inspections but don’t inspect their spreader beams, lifting beams, coil hooks, or other below-the-hook lifting devices.
+End users conduct periodic sling inspections but don’t inspect their spreader beams, lifting beams, coil hooks, or other below-the-hook lifting devices.

 What we hear: